akarshb02/js-concepts/README.md

 * block level element
--> A block level elements starts at new line and takes up the full width available.
+-> A block level elements starts at new line and takes up the full width available. ex:- div,h1-h6,p,form,table etc..
-   Ex: div,h1-h6,p,form,table etc..

 * inline element
--> An element doesn't start on new line and takes up necessary width Ex:- span,a,img,strong,b,li,input etc..
+-> An element doesn't start on new line and takes up necessary width ex:- span,a,img,strong,b,li,input etc..
 ```
 ## what are simantic elements?
 ```
 -> A semantic element clearly describes its meaning to both the browser and the developer.
- Ex:
+ ex:
  -> non-semantic elements: div and span - Tells nothing about its content.
- Ex:
+ ex:
   -> form , table , and article - Clearly defines its content.
 ```
 ## why <!Doctype html>? what happens if you didn't include?
 ```
 -> Doctype stands for Document Type Declaration.
 It informs the web browser about the type and version of HTML used in building the web document
--> If we didn't specify we will enter 'Quirks mode' depends upon the web browser version, If is older version then this will not support HTML5 tags
-   (Example:header tag, footer tag, section tag,...)
+-> If we didn't specify we will enter 'Quirks mode' depends upon the web browser version, If is older version then this will not support HTML5 tags (ex:header tag, footer tag, section tag,...)
 ```
 ## difference between local storage and cookies?
 ```